Calindra/cartesi-marketplace-js-template/README.md

 # Running on your machine

 Use the app.sh script to run the development node (Nonodo) and start you application.
-It uses nodemon to start your application, so every change in your app the app is automatically reloaded
+It uses nodemon to start your application, so every change your app is automatically reloaded

 ```sh
 ./app.sh